-These policies provide coverage for common stucco and plastering risks.
+These insurance policies cover the most common stucco and plastering risks.

 This policy covers everyday stucco and plastering risks, such as accidental floor or wall damage.
-Bundle with property insurance for savings in a business owner’s policy.
+Bundle it with commercial property insurance for savings in a business owner’s policy.

 Most states require workers' comp for stucco and plastering businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

-This policy covers injuries and property damage in accidents involving stucco and plastering company vehicles, as well as repairs to vehicles damaged by weather or vandalism.
+This policy covers bodily injuries and property damage in accidents involving stucco and plastering company vehicles.
+Each state has its own requirements for auto liability coverage.

-This policy helps pay for repair or replacement of a contractor’s plastering hawks, sanders, stucco sprayers, and other tools if they are lost, stolen, or damaged.
+This policy helps pay for repair or replacement of a contractor’s plastering hawks, sanders, stucco sprayers, and other tools.
+It's a type of inland marine insurance.